 2.2.1 Weekday schedule changes to community education activities will be decided by 1 p.m. for after-school activities and by 3 p.m. for evening activities (See Section 1.2.3).

 2.2.2 Weekend or vacation schedule changes to community education activities will be decided by the director of community education who will determine the advisability of canceling or postponing activities.
 If the schedule of activities is changed, the director of community education will notify those affected; designated radio and television stations, if appropriate; the superintendent, and the coordinator of facilities.

-4. Employee Obligations – All employees are to report to work in accordance with established contract provisions and practices with Independent School District 196.
+4. Employee Obligations – All employees are to report to work or work remotely in accordance with established contract provisions and practices with Independent School District 196.